 - Albany County Department for Aging

+- Northeast Regional Food Bank

 - Troy YWCA

 - Troy Unity House

 - Capital Roots

 - South End Children's Cafe

-- St. Peters (Journey through the Body)
+- St. Peter's (Journey through the Body)

-If you want to complete community service at a site that is not listed above, the organization must complete the indemnification form on the back of page 50.
+- ☐ If you want to complete community service at a site that is not listed above, the organization must complete the indemnification form on page 51.

-If you have questions on whether a site/organization meets the guidelines, send Professor Rowe an email (rowek2@sage.edu) with the name of the site and a description of the activity.
+- If you have questions on whether a site/organization meets the guidelines, send Professor Wasserbauer an email (wassem2@sage.edu) with the name of the site and a description of the activity.
 If it is acceptable, she will respond back to you with an email approval.

-Once you complete your community service, be sure to provide the supervisor/mentor at the site the community service experience evaluation form and ask them to evaluate your performance and SIGN the form.
+- Once you complete your community service, be sure to provide the supervisor/mentor at the site the community service experience evaluation form and ask them to evaluate your performance and SIGN the form.
 Forms may be obtained from the Nutrition office or copied from the student handbook.

-It is your responsibility to keep your completed evaluation forms.
+- It is your responsibility to keep your completed evaluation forms.
 You will need to submit them in your senior course NTR 422/522 (Current Issues in Nutrition).